croberts/croberts.github.io/project_1_en.md

 ## UI

-### SIDEBAR

-### ICONS
+- Simple
+- Easy to read

-Icons are currently white with a transparent background but can be any color that matches the aesthetic.
+- Icons are currently white with a transparent background

+### GAME WORLD

 #### SCREAM

 Generated when a guest screams.
+Floats around the level until the player clicks it.

 ![](Attachments/project_1_en-20240925095521497.webp)

+### SIDEBAR

 #### RECALL ICON